 Foreign language skills come under the spotlight in higher education (HE) in Hungary.
 At present, Hungarian HE students are required to pass at least one intermediate level general or professional language exam in order to earn a degree, but from 2020, having an intermediate language exam will be a requirement for admission to HE.
 Thus, it is important to examine the foreign language-learning attitude of HE students as well as their family background that could affect their attitude.
 Expansion brought several non-traditional student groups to HE, which used to attract only the most talented upper-class students.
 However, a number of research studies highlight that motivation, attitude to learning, and the socioeconomic background of the students are influential factors not only in HE but also in foreign language learning.
 In this study, we present the results of our quantitative analysis performed on the Hungarian subset of the IESA-TESSCEE II.
 2014 database developed by CHERD-Hungary.
 Using cluster analysis, the students could be clustered into four categories.
 Our results show that students whose parents have a low level of education are mainly motivated by the requirement to pass the necessary language exam to earn a degree.
 Students with a language certificate are driven by cultural interest to learn a foreign language.
 Students in Master Degree programs experience the practical benefits of learning a foreign language.
 Significant correlations between language attitude and the financial status of the family were not detected.

-scholarship program, which was established in 2013 by the Hungarian Government in order to promote Hungarianhighereducation around the world as well as to attract top international students from all continents who could establish personal and professional
+established in 2013 by the Hungarian Government in order to promote Hungarianhighereducation around the world as well as to attract top international students from all continents who could establish personal and professional attachments to Hungary while

 The essay surveys Hungarian higher educational reform in a historical perspective Higher education is a special branch of public administration, where investment to human capital is of corollary importance even if the educational, research and fiscal autonomy of the given institutions is fully respected.
 The author investigates the legal aspects of how government oversight and supervision (as envisaged in the communist model) has been dismantled over the past 25 years in Hungary.
 There is no doubt: with the development of institutional autonomy, state subsidies decline and higher educational institutions need to make an increasing effort to simultaneously maintain financial stability, meet market demands and reverse the current trend of deterioration regarding the quality of education.
 It is for this reason that the negotiations between higher educational institutions and the state must remain within the legal frameworks so that government supervision will not transform into total neglection.